-The Commonwealth of Puerto Rico has a population of around 3.3 million.
+The Commonwealth of Puerto Rico has a population of almost 3.3 million.
 The San Juan-Caguas area is the largest of the island’s seven metropolitan areas, representing roughly 75 percent of the island’s economy.
-Puerto Rico has suffered from a severe and prolonged economic slump for more than a decade, with GDP, population, and employment all on a downward trend since 2006 when a tax incentive for manufacturers—Section 936—was phased out.
-The pharmaceuticals industry remains a key part of the island’s economy, though employment in this industry has been cut in half since the phase-out began.
-While Puerto Rico’s tourism sector is relatively small, it is one of the few industries that has been adding jobs in recent years.
+Puerto Rico had suffered from a severe and prolonged economic slump from 2006-17 with GDP, population, and employment all on a downward trend.
+That downturn was punctuated by Hurricane Maria in 2017, followed by the most extensive power outage in U.S. history, which caused a further, but short-lived, drop-off in the economy.
+Since then, the economy has been growing, interrupted only briefly by a steep drop early in the pandemic.
+However, the economy bounced back strongly, and as of mid-2022, private-sector employment was at a fifteen-year high.
+The medical manufacturing cluster remains a key part of the island’s economy, though employment in this industry is well below its peak levels of 2005.
+Puerto Rico’s tourism sector is still relatively small, but it has been one of the Commonwealth’s strongest job creators in recent years.
 In addition, a fledgling aerospace industry has emerged around Aguadilla and Arecibo.
-Wages and educational attainment in Puerto Rico tend to be about half the level of the mainland, and income inequality is considerably higher.
-The island also suffers from high debt and has been dealing with a fiscal crisis.
-Hurricane Maria in 2017 had a severe effect on the island, causing the most extensive blackout in U.S. history and exacerbating preexisting economic difficulties.
+Wages in Puerto Rico tend to be about half the level of the mainland, and income inequality is considerably higher.
+However, educational attainment is only modestly lower than on the mainland.
+The island has made great progress in resolving and rebounding from its extensive fiscal crisis.

 |Pop share age 25+ with BA+1||27.2%||22.3%||35.1%|